Guest Kim Zemek reports back from Uganda

 Horses

 The Criollo horses are typically ridden in the mornings and the Peruvian Pasos in the afternoon.
 A quick way to tell the breed at a glance is that the Criollos have the traditional roached mane and forelock while the Pasos’ are free flowing.
 All horses are meticulously maintained and in good condition; a pleasure to ride.
 They are responsive and light, willing and brave and all get along well together.
-There were several guest who had never ridden before and were well taken care of by the guides and horses with no issue, and another group who enjoyed the opportunity for flat out gallops.
+There were several guests who had never ridden before and were well taken care of by the guides and horses with no issue, and another group who enjoyed the opportunity for flat out gallops.

 It was my first time riding a Paso and I was not disappointed.
 It was thrilling to experience the smooth floating gaits, and I felt as if I was magically and effortlessly being transported over the green rolling hills of the estancia.
 The saddles are of a comfortable trail style covered with sheepskins, and your horses are fully prepared for you.